tlourey/tlourey.github.io/pages/linux-tips.md

 Save / Exit
 :w Save File
 :q Quit
 :q!
-Really quit, don’t just talk about it.
+Really quit, don't just talk about it.
 :wq Quit, but save first, cause who really wants to do something in vim more than once?
-:x Pretty much the same as the above, but it doesn’t save if you don’t need to.
-This makes more sense, and it’s one keystroke shorter.
+:x Pretty much the same as the above, but it doesn't save if you don't need to.
+This makes more sense, and it's one keystroke shorter.
 ESC Go back to command mode